|VACATION TRAVEL DESTINATIONS|

 If you can’t decide between visiting an aquarium, a natural history museum or a planetarium, you should probably just see all of them in one day.

-Seated next to Soldier Field (home of the Bears football team) and overlooking breathtaking Lake Michigan, each museum is situated on a pedestrian-friendly area with tons of walkways and jogging paths surrounded by well-kept lawns and shady trees.
+Sited next to Soldier Field (home of the Chicago Bears football team) and overlooking breathtaking Lake Michigan, the three museum are situated on a pedestrian-friendly area with tons of walkways and jogging paths surrounded by well-kept lawns and shady trees.

 A narrow isthmus even links Northerly Island to the mainland, allowing beautiful sailboats to coast by during the summer.